 - Simple intraoperative traction system for acetabular fracture surgery.

 - The 'safe zone' for extra-articular screw placement during intra-pelvic acetabular surgery

 - w/ the standard exposure, the patient is supine w/ a bump under the hip;

 - w/ the extended exposure, the patient starts out in the 45 deg oblique position for the ilioinguinal

 portion of the exposure, and the table is tilted inorder to expose the posterior crest;

-- note that extended exposure involves a continuation of posterior incision extending from posterior iliac crest inferiorly over PSIS;
+- extended exposure involves a continuation of posterior incision extending from posterior iliac crest inferiorly over PSIS;

 - dissection proceeds thru the superficial fascia of the external oblique and the rectus abdominus muscles;